-Visitors to the exhibition will have the opportunity to read women’s abortion stories, watch their video diaries, explore the abortion stories displayed in our clothing display, and, if they wish, contribute their own story in our swing-tag display.
-The exhibition is staffed with collaborators and volunteers who will be available to discuss the project and abortion generally, and refer visitors to other services if needed.
+Visitors to the exhibition have the opportunity to read people’s abortion stories, watch their video stories, explore the abortion stories displayed in our clothing display, and, if they wish, contribute their own story in our swing-tag display.
+The exhibition is staffed by collaborators and volunteers who will be available to discuss the project and abortion generally and refer visitors to other services if needed.

 The experience of people who are not women, who need and use abortion care is often hidden and may be even more taboo and stigmatised than that of cis women.
 Moreover, their access to reproductive health services is often extremely problematic.

 My Body My Life welcomes stories about the abortion experience of trans men, non-binary people, intersex people, and anyone who does not identify with the term ‘woman’.
 This will enable us to increase visibility and understanding of these experiences.

 We have used the terms ‘people’ and ‘women’ in different parts of the text.
 Where we have chosen to use the word woman this is because:

 all participants in the original research identified as women.

 the vast majority of people who have abortions identify as women, and a significant proportion of women will have an abortion.
 Recognising that abortion is a common and ordinary element of women's reproductive life is important if we are to destigmatise it

 It is impossible to address abortion stigma without recognising that much of the stigma attached to abortion is underpinned by the systemic oppression of cis women and their bodies.

 Since 2017 the exhibition has visited a range of public venues in Edinburgh, Oxford and Belfast ; and been hosted at several conferences in England and France